One of the first things to do when using DJ.Studio is to import music to mix with! Otherwise, you’re just mixing thin air…

 Check any DJ software you want to connect

-From the Library view, click on your chosen software from the left panel
+From the Library view, click on your chosen software

 You may be prompted to locate the connected software’s storage folder